Wouldn’t it be wonderful if you had a crystal ball to look into the future and see exactly what questions will be asked on the ACT?

 It is not a reflection of how smart you are or your overall worth as a human.
 It is simply saying “this is how ready this person is for college-level learning.”

-So walk right past Madame Zarina’s Mystical Shoppe.
-You don’t need a fortune teller, a deck of tarot cards, or even a magic eight ball to succeed with the ACT.
+So walk right past the Wizard's Mystical Shoppe.
+You don’t need a fortune teller, a crystal ball, or even a magic eight ball to tell you what is on the ACT.

 What you do need is to brush up on your skills and know what you’re facing to do the best you possibly can.

-Let’s take a look at what kinds of things you’ll be asked so you can make a plan of exactly what to work on and create realistic expectations for yourself regarding what ACT success looks like for you.
+Let’s take a look at what is on the ACT and what kinds of things you’ll be asked so you can make a plan of exactly what to work on and create realistic expectations for yourself regarding what ACT success looks like for you.

 The Structure of the ACT